Grout and How It Gets So Dirty

 Protecting the Grout

 Sealers are often used to help protect stone or grout from soils and stains.
-The intent of grout sealers are to protect the grout from spills, dirty water or stains.
 Sealers accomplish this one of two ways.
-A topical sealer puts a coating on top of the grout in an attempt to prevent water and stains from penetrating the grout.
+A topical sealer puts a coating on top of the grout to prevent water and stains from penetrating the grout.
 An example of this topical grout sealer would be called color seal.
 An impregnating or penetrating sealer uses a carrier, of either water or solvent, to allow solids to soak into the grout to fill the pores in the porous grout and repel water and often oil.
-A sealer that resists water based spills is hydrophobic and a sealer that also resists oil-based soils and spills is oleophobic.
-The decision to seal is really dependent on what you are trying to accomplish.
-Some home owners choose not to seal but regularly have their floors professionally cleaned.
+A sealer that resists water-based spills is hydrophobic and a sealer that also resists oil-based soils and spills is oleophobic.
+The decision to seal is dependent on what you are trying to accomplish.
+Some homeowners choose not to seal but regularly have their floors professionally cleaned.
 If you choose to seal your grout with an impregnating clear sealer, read the label and apply accordingly as often reapplying is needed every 6-18 months.
 If you choose a quality, professionally installed topical sealer, it may last for years and is the easiest to way to keep your grout clean and looking new.

 Having Your Floor Professionally Cleaned